php-ru/symfony-docs-ru/components/serializer.rst

     .. versionadded:: 3.4

-        The ``DateIntervalNormalizer`` normalizer was added in Symfony 3.4.
+        The ``DateIntervalNormalizer`` normalizer was introduced in Symfony 3.4.

 .. _component-serializer-encoders: